-As its name suggests all the intervals in this scale are a tone apart.
+As its name suggests all the intervals in this scale are a tone - whole step US - apart.
 Using this scale can create an 'eerie theme' although it would become boring after a short while.
-I wouldn't say that that this is a scale that you particularly need to practice, but needs mentioning nevertheless.
+I wouldn't say that that this is a scale that you particularly need to practice, but needs mentioning, nevertheless and it is required in the ABRSM exam (grade 8).